-- (1) Unrepresented parties may move the court for permission to send documents by email to the clerk's office for filing.
-A form for the motion may be found on the court's website.
-The motion must include a verification that: - (A) the party will submit documents in PDF format as outlined in Sections II(C)(3) and (4) of the ECF Procedures Manual; - (B) the party will provide a valid email address that will be used to submit documents for filing and to receive notices of case filings from the court; - (C) the party will use an appropriate digital/electronic signature on filings, as outlined in Section II(A) of the ECF Procedures Manual; and

-- (D) the party will comply with the formatting requirements outlined in Local Rule DUCivR 10-1 and Section II(B) of the ECF Procedures Manual. - (2) If the motion is granted, the party may email documents and exhibits for filing to the clerk's office at utdecf_clerk@utd.uscourts.gov.
+- (1) An unrepresented party may request permission to send documents by email to the Clerk's Office for filing by conventionally filing a Motion for Email Filing and Notification.
+The form motion is available on the court's website.
+The motion must include verification that the party: - (A) will submit documents in PDF format as required the ECF Procedures Manual; - (B) has a valid email address that has been provided to the court and will be used to submit documents for filing and to receive notices of case activity from the court; - (C) will use an appropriate digital/electronic signature on filings, as outlined in Section II(A) of the ECF Procedures Manual; and - (D) will comply with the formatting requirements outlined in Local Rule DUCivR 10-1 and the ECF Procedures Manual. - (2) If the court grants the motion, the party may email documents and exhibits for filing to the Clerk's Office at utdecf_clerk@utd.uscourts.gov.
 The email must include the case number and document name in the subject line.
-The clerk will return a confirmation email to the party and then file the documents in the case. - (3) Documents will be considered filed as of the date the email is received by the clerk. - (4) On motion by any party, or sua sponte, the court may revoke a party's ability to file by email after a determination that the privilege has been abused.
-Examples of circumstances in which a party abuses the privilege of email filing include: - (A) repeatedly sending nonconforming documents or exhibits to the clerk for filing; - (B) repeatedly sending incomplete documents to avoid missing a deadline; - (C) sending documents that needlessly complicate the proceedings or harass the court, the clerk, or the opposing party; or - (D) sending documents containing viruses, worms, ransomware, spyware, malware, or other files compromising the security of the court's computer systems.
+The clerk will send an email confirming receipt to the party and then file the documents in the case. - (3) A document will be considered filed as of the date the email is received by the clerk. - (4) The court may, on its own or on a party's motion, revoke an unrepresented party's ability to file by email after a determination that the privilege has been abused.
+Examples of circumstances in which a party abuses the privilege include repeatedly submitting: - (A) nonconforming documents or exhibits to the clerk for filing;

-(c) Conventional Filing of Pleadings and Papers.
+- (B) incomplete documents to avoid missing a deadline; - (C) documents that needlessly complicate the proceedings or harass the court, the clerk, or the opposing party; or - (D) documents containing viruses, worms, ransomware, spyware, malware, or other files compromising the security of the court's computer systems.

+(c) Paper Filing.

-In all other circumstances, all pleadings and other case-related documents must be filed in the Salt Lake City clerk's office either (i) in person during the business hours set forth in DUCivR 77-1 or (ii) by mail.
-When filing a document pursuant to subparagraphs (i) and (ii), the clerk will require the original of all pleadings, motions, proposed orders, and other papers.
-Courtesy copies are not required unless specified in the judge's preferences on the court's website.
-Parties must clearly label courtesy copies on the caption page.
+- (1) In all other circumstances, all pleadings and other case-related documents must be filed in the Clerk's Office in Salt Lake City as follows: - (A) in person during the business hours set forth in DUCivR 77-1; or - (B) by mail. - (2) A party does not need to provide a courtesy copy unless specified in the judge's preferences on the court's website.
+A party must clearly label any courtesy copy on the caption page. - (3) A party filing a paper document must serve an unrepresented party with a copy.